Resource Extraction Regulatory Review (RERR)

 Council adopted a Community Grant Policy on Oct.
 13, 2020, which details how CAP levy dollars are spent in the community.
 The below image shows how funds were distributed in 2022.

 The Community Aggregate Payment (CAP) levy will be reviewed to determine how to distribute funds to balance the benefits to the broader community with the benefits to communities near resource extraction operations.
-This review will be completed by Sept.
-30, 2023.

 What We’ve Done